TargusR/confuror-homepage/_pages/en/panels/panels_info.md

 - Book or publication presentation.
 - Event presentation.
 - Videogame or development presentation.

+### Concert:
+A musician or a musical group of any genre goes on stage and plays for the audience; to do so, they will have the necessary time for testing and preparation*.

+Examples:
+- Solo musicians.
+- Musical groups.
+- Live performance of music for dancing.

+{%
+  include {{ site.formats.inline_alert }}
+  mode="info"
+  message="If you are considering applying as a DJ, you will have to do it through its own application form, which you can check <a href='/en/activities/party-djs/'>here</a>."
+%}

+> *Any technical or time requirements should be carefully detailed in order to be considered by Confuror staff.

 ### Round tables and discussions:
 There is no speaker but a host or moderator who invites a group of people interested in listening and sharing their opinion on a proposed topic.